-The Cedar Place project is an innovative partnership between the province and private sector that will replace an aging social housing development, which needs costly repairs, with new affordable housing.
+The Cedar Place project is an innovative partnership between the province and private sector that has replaced an aging social housing development with new affordable housing, and will provide new affordable housing for seniors.

 About the Project

-There will be the same number of units in the new affordable family housing building as there is at Cedar Place today.
-BC Housing and LedMac are committed to ensuring this partnership benefits the existing Cedar Place tenants and addresses future needs of affordable housing in Burnaby.
+Housing and LedMac are committed to ensuring this partnership benefits existing Cedar Place tenants and addresses future needs of affordable housing in Burnaby.

 Process & Consultation

-The first step in a redevelopment project such as Cedar Place is a rezoning process with the City of Burnaby.
 Following tenant open houses in January 2015, BC Housing submitted a rezoning application for the family housing development.
 The City of Burnaby then held a public hearing for the application on April 26, 2016.
-The application was approved and the project broke ground in June 2017.
+The application was approved and the project broke ground in June 2017 and was completed in January 2019.

 Open house poster boards (January 2015)